 The Plan, along with the Savings Plan of Xerox Corporation and the Xerographic Division, Rochester Regional Joint Board on Behalf of Itself and Other Regional Joint Boards, invest in a unitized stock fund, The Xerox Stock Fund (the Fund), which is primarily comprised of Xerox Corporation common shares.
 The unit values of the Fund are recorded and maintained by the Trustee.
-During the year ended December 31, 2014, the Plans purchased common shares in the Fund in the approximate amount of \$22,327,000, sold common shares in the Fund in the approximate amount of \$22,327,000.
-The total value of the Plans' investment in the Fund was approximately \$137,970,000 and \$134,859,000 at December 31, 2014 and 2013, respectively.
-During 2014, dividends paid on Xerox Corporation common shares amounted to \$2,611,000.
+During the year ended December 31, 2015, the Plans purchased common shares in the Fund in the approximate amount of \$42,450, sold common shares in the Fund in the approximate amount of \$78,683, and had net depreciation in the Fund of approximately \$32,435.
+The total value of the Plans' investment in the Fund was approximately \$69,301 and \$137,970 at December 31, 2015 and 2014, respectively.
+During 2015, dividends paid on Xerox Corporation common shares amounted to \$2,422.
 These transactions, as well as participant loans, qualify as party-in-interest transactions.
 Furthermore, the Plan pays administrative expenses related to salaries of Xerox employees responsible for plan administration.

 In addition, certain funds are managed by an affiliate of the Trustee and the investment manager and therefore, qualify as party-in-interest transactions.
 The Plan also accepts rollovers from affiliated plans, the Xerox Corporation Retirement Income Guarantee Plans (RIGP) and the Xerox Corporation Employee Stock Ownership Plan (ESOP), and these transactions qualify as party-in-interest.
-During the year ended December 31, 2014 there was one transfer of \$89,000 from the Savings Plan of Xerox Corporation and the Xerographic Division, Rochester Regional Joint Board on Behalf of Itself and Other Regional Joint Boards to the Plan.
+During the year ended December 31, 2015 there were several transfers between the Plan and the Xerographic Division, Rochester Regional Joint Board on Behalf of Itself and Other Regional Joint Boards, amounting to \$171 to the Plan and \$1 from the Plan.

-9. Commitments and Contingencies
+Note 9 - Commitments and Contingencies